CBXFEL design, production, assembly, testing and installation status

 Description

 Use of a cavity-based X-ray free electron laser (CBXFEL) is potentially a way to dramatically improve the stability and coherence of existing XFELs.
-A proof-of-principle project is underway as a collaboration between SLAC National Accelerator Laboratory, Argonne National Laboratory (ANL), and The Institute of Physical and Chemical Research in Japan (RIKEN).
-The CBXFEL is expected to operate using 9.831 keV photons from LCLS, using synthetic diamonds as cavity Bragg mirrors.
+CBXFEL consists of low-emittance electron source, a magnet system with several undulators and chicanes, and an X-Ray cavity.
+The X-Ray cavity stores and circulates X-ray pulses for repeated FEL interactions with electron pulses until the FEL reaches saturation.
+The CBXFEL is expected to op-erate using 9.831 keV photons from LCLS, using synthet-ic diamonds as cavity Bragg mirrors.
 The LCLS copper linac will deliver two electron bunches 624 RF buckets apart, resulting in a total X-ray cavity length of 65500.87 mm.
-The final X-ray cavity design, assembly, testing, and installation and production status will be presented.
+The final X-ray cavity design, assembly, and installation status will be presented in this paper.

 Funding Agency